work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.8.1 =
+ * Bug Fix: Fixed issue that could cause database backup emails to be sent without the backup zip attached.

 = 5.8.0 =
  * Enhancement: Updated the lockouts notification email to a new design.
 This new design also cleaned up the translation strings to allow better translations.